kenaniah/activerecord-querify/README.md

 `only:` causes the function to disallow any columns that aren't explicitly listed in the `columns:` hash.

 ## Bugs?
+Feature Requests?

-If you find a bug please [add an issue on GitHub](https://github.com/kenaniah/activerecord-querify/issues) or fork the project and send a pull request.
-Feature requests are also welcome.
+If you find a bug or have a feature request, please [add an issue on GitHub](https://github.com/kenaniah/activerecord-querify/issues) or fork the project and send a pull request.